yujiri8/yujiri.xyz/sanemark.md

 * Reconsider how indentation under a list item works.
 Matching the number of spaces is a bad solution because of non-monospace fonts, but I'm not quite sure of a better one.
 Maybe now that I don't have indented code blocks or lazy continuations, I should remove the requirement that block elements have to be unindented to be interpreted?

 * Look into making inline context not strip leading and trailing spaces (and a line with spaces not count as blank?).

-* I've already removed a lot of the pointless alternative symbols for list markers and thematic breaks, leaving only dashes and asterisks.
-Should I go further and leave only one for each?
-I would like to, but worry that people actually use both intuitively.

 # The spec already